supersonic2k22/FB_Conversion_API/README.md

 A PHP implementation of the Facebook Conversions API with cURL Sending users fields email and phone, with config file.
 Update of this repository - ```https://github.com/gilbertocortez/facebook_conversions```

-To start the work you must to create config file - config.php with these information:
+To start the work you must to create config file - config.php with these information and run command - composer install:
  ```//Define the access token, pixel ID, and test event code

 define('ACCESS_TOKEN', 'Conversion API Access token');